1031 Exchange Rules

 A transition rule was put in place to permit a 1031 exchange if the replacement property was acquired or the original property was sold by December 31, 2017.
 Exchanges of partnership interests or corporate stock do not qualify for a 1031 exchange, but interests in a tenant-in-common (TIC) or a Delaware Statutory Trust (DST) arrangement in real estate do.

-At 1031 Crowdfunding, we are an online marketplace for your 1031 exchange investments.
+View investment properties eligible for 1031 exchanges at 1031 Crowdfunding.
+We are an online marketplace for your 1031 exchange investments.
 Our experienced team of real estate and securities professionals has developed an online marketplace of vetted real estate properties.
 We offer inspired solutions that empower you to invest with confidence.

 We have experience with various investment structures, including public non-traded REITs, DSTs and private real estate funds.
 Our management team has the expertise required for this continually changing industry.
 We have been rated the #1 Real Estate Crowdfunding Platform for 1031 Exchanges.
 Register to join the crowd at 1031 Crowdfunding today to view our state-of-the-art marketplace for 1031 investment properties.